DataResponsibly/RAI_Site.github.io/_pages/nairr.md

         {% include figure.html path="assets/img/people/nairr/Kristian J. Hammond.jpg" class="img-fluid " nairr-people=true %}
       </td>
       <td>
-        <p style="font-weight: bold; font-size: 1.1em;"> Kristian J. Hammond — Bill and Cathy Osborn Professor of Computer Science, Northwestern University / Director, CASMI  </p> <p>Kristian J. Hammond is a Bill and Cathy Osborn Professor of Computer Science at Northwestern University.
+        <p style="font-weight: bold; font-size: 1.1em;"> Kristian J. Hammond — Bill and Cathy Osborn Professor of Computer Science and Director of CASMI, Northwestern University</p> <p>Kristian J. Hammond is a Bill and Cathy Osborn Professor of Computer Science at Northwestern University.
 He is also the Director of the Master of Science in Artificial Intelligence Program, as well as Director of the Center for Advancing Safety of Machine Intelligence (CASMI).
         <br>
         <a href="https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/hammond-kristian.html">Institutional Website</a></p>
       </td>